sbonner0/SemNetCon/README.md

 Upon invoking the GUI the user is asked to select an input file.
 Once this is done the file information form will be presented.
 <center><img src="http://raw.githubusercontent.com/sbonner0/SemNetCon/master/docs/images/info_form_default.png" alt="Default Form" style="width: 60%;"/></center>
 File Type and Output Format are simply selected through drop-down options.
-Other fields are dependent on the input file format being used, these are explained fully below.[^fileNote]
+Other fields are dependent on the input file format being used, these are explained fully below.<sup id="a2">[2](#f2)</sup>

 **note** All attributes are specified in the form `name:value` where `name` is a user defined literal string and `value` is defined as a suitable form for the input type.
 Multiple attributes must be comma separated.